the-full-stack/website/docs/spring2021/index.md

 # Full Stack Deep Learning - Spring 2021

-We've updated and improved our materials and can't wait to share them with you!
+We've updated and improved our materials for our 2021 course taught at UC Berkeley and online.

-Every Monday, we will post videos of our lectures and lab sessions.
-You can follow along on our [Twitter](https://twitter.com/full_stack_dl) or [YouTube](https://www.youtube.com/channel/UCVchfoB65aVtQiDITbGq2LQ), or sign up via email below.
+!!! info "Synchronous Online Course"
+    We offered a [paid synchronous option](./synchronous) for those who wanted weekly assignments, capstone project, Slack discussion, and certificate of completion.

+    Enter your email below or follow us on [Twitter](https://twitter.com/full_stack_dl) to be the first to hear about future offerings of this option.

+    And check out the [course projects showcase](./projects.md).

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">